clatonhendricks/OpenAI/iKan/ReadMe.md

 ## License

-This software is licensed under the MIT License.
-Refer to [LICENSE.md](LICENSE.md) for more details.
+This software is licensed under the GNU GENERAL PUBLIC LICENSE.
+Refer to [LICENSE.md](../LICENSE.md) for more details.